wang-q/withncbi/taxon/plant_mito.md

 Give ids better shapes for manually checking and automatic filtering.

-If you sure, you can add or delete lines and contents in `mitochondrion.CHECKME.csv`.
+If you sure, you can add or delete lines and contents in `CHECKME.csv`.

 ```bash
 mkdir -p ~/data/organelle/mito/summary